zacosta1/BikeServiceManagementSystem/README.md

 - Receiving and Returns - supports reception of products from suppliers
 - Sales - supports sales for online customers

+### Web Design
 The solution uses [Bootstrap](https://getbootstrap.com/) for quicker design and layout.
 Web design was not a focus in this project, though the application's design should at least simulate a real one's appearance.

+### Database
+A database backup was already included in the original group project setup file.
+Database programming was not the focus in this project, but the application has to connect and interact with the supplied database through a web connection string.

 ## Security Implementation
 The original group project application setup file already included security components.
 Each team member only needed to adjust the supplied security components to support the required and appropriate security roles.